stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

 ## Data Transfer Nodes (DTNs)

+!!!
+Warning "No shell"

+    The DTNs don't provide any interactive shell, so connecting via SSH directly won't work.
+It will only accept `scp`, `sftp`, `rsync` of `bbcp` connections.

 A pool of dedicated Data Transfer Nodes is available on Sherlock, to provide exclusive resources for large-scale data transfers.